brarharry/elk-stack/README.md

 The playbook implements the following tasks:
 - Installs the following services:
-	-docker.io
-	-python3-pip
+	- docker.io
+	- python3-pip
-	-docker, which is the Docker Python pip module -Increases the memory of the ELK-VM
+	- docker, which is the Docker Python pip module
+- Increases the memory of the ELK-VM
--Downloads Elk container on the ELK-VM
+- Downloads Elk container on the ELK-VM
--Enables the service docker on boot
+- Enables the service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.